Items

 -

-physical assets (bins, car parks, street lights) and their components
+physical assets and their components (bins, car parks, street lights)

 -

-activities performed in the maintenance of those assets (defects, inspections, jobs)
+maintenance activities (defects, inspections, jobs)

 -